Misinformation in the Gaza war: Allegations of sexual violence

 The AP reported that two ZAKA volunteers made false statements about sexual violence and rape on 7 October.
 Chaim Otmazgin, a ZAKA commander, claimed he found a raped woman due to her pants having been pulled down below her waist.
 He showed photos to the AP as part of his testimony.
-However, it was found out later that the body was laying as it was due to being dragged around by Israeli soldiers to check if it was booby-trapped.
+However, it was found out later that the body was lying as it was due to being dragged around by Israeli soldiers to check if it was booby-trapped.
 Otmazgin said he publicly corrected himself after learning what had happened.

 Members of ZAKA including Otmazgin and Simcha Greiniman claimed to have photos depicting genital mutilation, including nails and knives inserted into the groin and genitals.
 These were shared with the UN's Special Representative of the Secretary-General on Sexual Violence in Conflict Pramila Patten's fact-finding mission, as well as NBC News.
 Both concluded these claims could not be verified based on the provided photos.
 However Patten's report concludes that even though the exact scope of sexual violence can not be determined, at least five rapes occurred on 7 October.

 Regarding claims that linked Palestinian militants to sexual assaults on 7 October, The Times has remarked that investigations have been hampered by "false and misleading information" spread by "senior [Israeli] political figures and government-linked civil activists".
 A UN report on these allegations has stated that Israeli authorities have been unable to produce the evidence politicians said existed.